Contrast-Security-OSS/docs/content/tools/extensions/AzureDevOpsExtension.md

 ### Step two

 * Select a **Service Connection** from the **Contrast Service Connection** field.
-You can also click on the **Manage** option to go to the Service connections settings in your **Project Settings**.
+You can also click on the **Manage** option to go to the **Service connections** settings in your **Project Settings**.
 * Select one of your applications from the **Application** dropdown.
-This will enable more fields for configuring the gate.
+This enables more fields for configuring the gate.

 <a href="assets/images/AzureDevOps_gate_part1.png" rel="lightbox" title="Azure DevOps Gate Part 1"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part1.png"/></a>

 ### Step three

-* The **Allowed Status** and **Build Number** fields can be used to filter your results from Contrast.
-Based on what you set on this fields it will be used to be validated against the conditions you configure in the following fields.
+* You can use the **Allowed Status** and **Build Number** fields to filter your results from Contrast.
+The values set in these fields will be validated against the conditions you configure in the following fields.

 <a href="assets/images/AzureDevOps_gate_part2.png" rel="lightbox" title="Azure DevOps Gate Part 2"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part2.png"/></a>

-* Proceed to set your severity counters.
-Each field is the maximum amount allowed of vulnerabilities per severity.
-If your selected application has vulnerabilities with severity above any of these counters, your gate will fail.
+* Proceed to your severity counters, where you must set the maximum number of vulnerabilities allowed per severity.
+If your selected application has more vulnerabilities than allowed for that severity level, your gate will fail.

 <a href="assets/images/AzureDevOps_gate_part3.png" rel="lightbox" title="Azure DevOps Gate Part 3"><img class="thumbnail" src="assets/images/AzureDevOps_gate_part3.png"/></a>